hansiang93/cs2102database/docs/api.md

 ## List of various APIs needed

 - [x] Get all categories

+GET /categories

-- [ ] Get all projects and their information
+- [x] Get all projects and their information

+GET /allprojects

+- [x] Get individual project

+GET /projects/{pid}

 - [ ] Get projects filtered by name
 - [ ] Get projects filtered by categories
 - [ ] Get projects filtered by progress
 - [ ] Get project investors and their values
-- [ ] Get all Usernames and their information (for Admin)
+- [x] Get all Usernames and their information (for Admin)

+GET /alluser

 - [ ] Get individual project progress in funding
-- [ ] Get individual User and their information
+- [x] Get individual User and their information

+GET /user/{username}

 - [ ] Get individual User's Projects
 - [ ] Get individual's all projects invested in

 - [ ] Create Project for indiviudual user
-- [ ] Create investment amound for a project
-- [ ] Create Users
-- [ ] Create new catagory?

-- [ ] Delete individual project -> Delete all related investments as well (for Admin)
-- [ ] Delete individual investment
-- [ ] Delete individual User (for self) (for admin) BUT keep investment?

-## Implemented

-GET /categories

-returns all categories

-GET /projects/{pid}
-GET/DELETE /user/{username}

-GET /allprojects
-GET /alluser

-POST /register
-'''
-needs req.body.() username, fullname, email, dob, country, role
-'''

 POST /projects/{pid}/update
 '''